elazar/phanua/README.md

 $container->register($provider);
 ```

-Once the Phanua service provider configured with the necessary parameters, it's possible to use the container it builds independently.
+Once the Phanua service provider is configured with the necessary parameters, it's possible to use the container it builds independently.

 ```php
 <?php